Our creamy pasta Primavera recipe is a heavenly twist on the classic. Or perhaps a sinful version – you be the judge.

 - In the same pan where you sauted the veggies melt butter.
 Add the al dente noodles and pan fry until they begin to turn golden and crispen up a bit.
 Stir frequently.

-- Add the cream and Parmesan mixture you prepared and stir to make sure each noodle gets coated with some (#4 above).
+- Add the pasta Primavera sauce (cream and Parmesan mixture) and stir to make sure each noodle gets coated with some (#4 above).

 - Assemble and garnish.